gfx-rs/gfx/README.md

 ## Note

 gfx-rs is still in the early stages of development.
 Help is most appreciated.

-Contact me on `irc.mozilla.org #rust-gamedev` if you are interested in helping out.
-My handle is usually `bjz`.
+If you are interested in helping out, you can contact the devs on https://gitter.im/bjz/gfx-rs.
+They are also often reachable on `irc.mozilla.org #rust-gamedev`.